 |Enforce Google SafeSearch [NEW]||Enforce Strict SafeSearch on Google without the need for Decrypt and Inspect||Web Search||Important|

 |Force SafeSearch||Enforce SafeSearch on all major search engines||Everything||Important|

 |Google Image Search: Basic Mode||Forces Google image searches to display in basic mode||Web Search||Important|

 |Disable Google Instant||Disable Google instant predictions||Web Search||Important|

-These content modifications remove comments and comment systems which help to prevent inappropriate content being displayed on screen.
+These remove comments and comment systems, which helps to prevent inappropriate content being displayed on screen.